Jambdy/nfl-player-position/README.md

-Using different Supervised Learning methods to classify NFL Player Position
+Using different Supervised Learning methods in Python to classify NFL Player Position